jsll/pytorch_6dof-graspnet/README.md

 where the `$DATASET_ROOT_FOLDER` is the path to the dataset you downloaded.

+To monitor the training, run `tensorboard --logdir checkpoints/` and click <http://localhost:6006/>.

 For more training options run
 GAN Training Example Command: